 Component failure dependencies due to errors in design, manufacture or installation or errors made by plant personnel during plant operation.
 These are addressed by a common cause failure analysis.

-A systematic review will be carried out of the design and operation of the BNPP to identify all the potential dependencies that could arise, leading to the unavailability of safety system components or a reduction in their reliability in providing protection against initiating events.
+A systematic review will be carried out of the design and operation of the BNPP-1 to identify all the potential dependencies that could arise, leading to the unavailability of safety system components or a reduction in their reliability in providing protection against initiating events. (again, not only safety systems but also any systems that its failure has a negative impact on safety such as some normal operation systems which their functions are necessary during the accident/initiating event mitigation)

 As mention above all functional and physical dependencies will be modelled explicitly in the event tree or fault tree model.
 Human interaction dependencies and component failure dependencies will also be modelled in farm of corresponded task activities.